suluke/monobo/constexpr_json/README.md

 CJSON currently ships with the following features:

 * Fully `constexpr` JSON parsing
-* Parsing non-static JSON content at runtime using the same algorithms and (even simpler) APIs
+* Parsing non-static JSON content at runtime using the same algorithms and ([even simpler](https://github.com/suluke/monobo/blob/master/constexpr_json/include/constexpr_json/dynamic_document.h)) APIs
-* A CMake script to convert JSON files into easily includable C++ header files
+* A [CMake script](https://github.com/suluke/monobo/blob/master/constexpr_json/cmake/GenerateJsonHeader.cmake) to convert JSON files into easily includable C++ header files
 * UTF-8 support for encoding/decoding, or **bring your own**!
 * Configurable strategies for error handling:
    1. `ErrorWillReturnNone` \[default\]: `std::nullopt` is returned when an error occurs
    2. `ErrorWillThrow`: `std::invalid_argument` is thrown when an error occurs
    3. `ErrorWillReturnDetail`: `std::variant<ErrorDetail, ?>` is returned when an error occurs It is also possible to provide a user-defined error strategy.
-Look at [error_handling.h](https://github.com/suluke/monobo/blob/master/constexpr_json/include/constexpr_json/impl/error_handling.h) for reference.

 Also look at the [feature wishlist](https://github.com/suluke/monobo/issues/1) to see what's in the pipeline.